Jay Moore: Professional career

-Pre-draft measurables

 San Francisco 49ers

 On September 1, 2007, Moore was placed on the San Francisco 49ers' injured reserve list after suffering a severe high-ankle sprain in the final game of the pre-season.

 Moore is recovered from the high ankle sprain that cost him his whole rookie year.

 St. Louis Rams

 Moore was signed to the St. Louis Rams practice squad on September 30, 2009.

 Tennessee Titans

 After his contract with the Rams expired at the end of the season, Moore signed a future contract with the Tennessee Titans on January 13, 2010.
 He was cut on July 9, 2010.

 Dallas Cowboys

 Moore agreed to sign with Dallas on July 23, 2010.
 However, the next day, he decided that he did not want to play football and backed out of the deal.
 He was never officially signed.